Skip to Content

 • Step 2

-2. Create a folder named node and enter the newly created directory.
+1. Open a new Shell and create a folder named node and enter the newly created directory.

 Shell (Microsoft Windows)